 The ULA Atlas V 511 missile, with a single-sided ultra-wide-side rocket mount, will take off from Space Launch Complex-41.
 The United Launch Alliance will use this unique configuration to launch two US Space Force satellites, on a mission known as USSF-8.
 You can stream the ULA webcast here, with coverage starting at 1:30 PM EST (10:30 AM PT):

 The two identical satellites, GSSAP-5 and GSSAP-6, are the fifth and six satellites of the Space Force’s Situational Awareness Program.
-The satellites will go directly to geosynchronous orbit, about 22,300 miles (36,000 km) above the equator, where they will provide “neighborhood monitoring services” for the purpose of “improving flight safety for all space-faring nations operating in that orbit,” according to the ULA.
+The satellites will go directly to geosynchronous orbit, regarding 22,300 miles (36,000 km) above the equator, where they will provide “neighborhood monitoring services” for the purpose of “improving flight safety for all space-faring nations operating in that orbit,” according to the ULA.
 Mission overview.
 Data from the GSSAP satellite network will allow for better orbital predictions, so that satellite controllers can be alerted to potential collisions with space junk or other satellites.
 The previous four GSSAP satellites were delivered in pairs on Delta 4 missiles in 2014 and 2016.

 ULA says this will be the first and only flight of the Atlas V 511 configuration, and it remains the only unmanned configuration in the Atlas family of rockets.
 Since 2002, the Atlas V has flown in 10 different configurations, and this is the eleventh.
 Today’s launch will be the third direct mission to GEO from ULA, and the previous two were avspc -11 in 2018 and STP-3 in 2021.